 Benefit from an excellent opportunity for beginners to experience working on the potter’s wheel (throwing).

-The focus of this course is to work in the spirit of the tutor’s practice which is influenced by historical dining vessels.
+The focus of this course is to work in the spirit of Louisa’s own practice which is influenced by historical dining vessels.
 The first evening will start with an introductory talk, a brief overview of the throwing technique and a discussion on what forms and shapes can inspire your making.

-On the first full day, you will start with clay preparation (kneading and wedging) and a throwing demonstration.
+On the first full day you start with clay preparation (kneading and wedging) and a throwing demonstration.
 You will be shown a number of techniques throughout the day and given one-to-one tuition and encouragement to build confidence.
-On the second day, you will cover the finishing processes of turning and there will be time for further throwing practice for those who wish it.
+On the second day you will cover the finishing processes of turning and there will be time for further throwing practice for those who wish it.
 The session will end with a group discussion and review of the work.

 Arrival Day - this is the first date listed above

 Courses start early evening.
 Residential students to arrive from 4pm, non-residential students to arrive by 6.45pm.

 8 - 9pm: First teaching session, attendance is essential.

 Evening working - students may have access to workshops, but only with their tutor's permission and provided any health and safety guidelines are observed.

 Classes 9.15am - 3pm, lunch is included.